A winding resistance test of a transformer is carried out as a type test, routine test and also as a field test.

-(Average temperature of insulating oil should be taken 3 to 8 hours after de-energizing transformer and when the difference between top & bottom oil temperatures becomes less than 5oC)
+The average temperature of insulating oil should be taken 3 to 8 hours after de-energizing transformer and when the difference between top and bottom oil temperatures becomes less than 5oC.

-The resistance can be measured by simple voltmeter ammeter method, Kelvin Bridge meter or automatic winding resistance measurement kit (ohm meter, preferably 25 Amps kit)
+The resistance can be measured by a simple voltmeter ammeter method, Kelvin Bridge meter or automatic winding resistance measurement kit (ohm meter, preferably 25 Amps kit).

 Caution for voltmeter ammeter method: Current shall not exceed 15% of the rated current of the winding.
 Large values may cause inaccuracy by heating the winding and thereby changing its temperature and resistance.

-NB: - Measurement of winding resistance of transformer shall be carried out at each tap.
+Note: The measurement of winding resistance of a transformer shall be carried out at each tap.

-4) Voltmeter leads shall be independent of the current leads to protect it from high voltages which may occur during switching on and off the current circuit.
+- Voltmeter leads shall be independent of the current leads to protect it from high voltages which may occur during switching on and off the current circuit

-5) The readings shall be taken after the electric current and voltage have reached steady state values.
+- The readings shall be taken after the current and voltage have reached steady state values.
 In some cases this may take several minutes depending upon the winding impedance.

-8) For star connected three phase winding, the resistance per phase would be half of measured resistance between two line terminals of the transformer.
+- For star connected three-phase winding, the resistance per phase would be half of the measured resistance between two line terminals of the transformer

-9) For delta connected three phase winding, the resistance per phase would be 0.67 times of measured resistance between two line terminals of the transformer.
+- For delta connected three-phase winding, the resistance per phase would be 0.67 times of measured resistance between two line terminals of the transformer.

-When electric currents flowing through the arms of bridge circuit become balanced, the reading of galvanometer shows zero deflection that means at balanced condition no electric current will flow through the galvanometer.
-Very small value of resistance (in milli-ohms range) can be accurately measured by Kelvin Bridge method whereas for higher value Wheatstone bridge method of resistance measurement is applied.
-In bridge method of measurement of winding resistance, the errors is minimized.
+A very small value of resistance (in milli-ohms range) can be accurately measured by the Kelvin bridge method whereas for higher value Wheatstone bridge method of resistance measurement is applied.
+In bridge method of measurement of winding resistance, the errors are minimized.